Want to learn new ways to make extra money?

 Cooking feels like another unpleasant thing to add to the ever-growing list.
 Skip cooking, eat out, avoid the hassle, right?

 At least that’s what I thought…but then I started meal prepping and everything changed.
-With a focus on weight loss, and the realization that I was still broke from college, I started to meal prep on a budget.
+With a focus on healthy meal prep for weight loss, and the realization that I was still broke from college, I started to meal prep on a budget.
 When it was all said and done, I got my expenses down to under $50 each week ($48 to be exact).

 How to Meal Prep on a Budget and Lose Weight